 This scenic mountain town, located 17 miles west of Boulder, is the gateway to the Indian Peaks Wilderness Area.
 There are many recreational, historical, dining and retail opportunities that await the Colorado visitor.

-It is also a base camp for Eldora Mountain Resort, just five miles away.
-Eldora is great for family skiing, with opportunities for snow boarding, as well as Nordic and alpine skiing.
+It is also a basecamp for Eldora Mountain Resort, just 5 miles away.
+Eldora is great for family skiing, with opportunities for snow boarding, as well as Nordic and snowshoeing.
 Backcountry snowshoeing and cross-country skiing are outstanding during the winter on the hiking trails.

-The Nederland Area Historical Society's Mining Museum shows visitors what life was like for miners and their families at the turn of the century.
-The Nederland Community Library is an excellent source of local history materials and free Internet access.
+To learn about the city’s history, head to the Nederland Area Historical Society's Mining Museum, which shows visitors what life was like for miners and their families at the turn of the century.
+The Nederland Community Library is also an excellent source of local history materials.

 Read about nearby things to do in Go Local in Boulder.